jsrockstaranks/jsrockstaranks/readme.md

 **Talking about Personal Stuffs:**

 - 🎭 I'm currently converting ideas into working solutions;
-- 👨🏽‍💻 I have worked on various JS library/Framework like AngularJS, Angular, React;
+- 👨🏽‍💻 I have worked on various JS library/Framework like AngularJS, Angular, React, NextJS;
 - 🌱 I'm currently learning GraphQL and VueJS;
 - 😇 I'm loving to play with Data Structures and Algorithms;
 - 🤔 I'm looking for great challenges to create awesomeness 😭;